ypinhsuan/tp/docs/UserGuide.md

 For example:

-1. You want to delete Alex from your Tutor's Pet, however you accidentally deleted Bernice instead of Alex.
+1. You want to [delete](#deleting-a-student--delete-student) Alex from your Tutor's Pet.
+However you accidentally deleted Bernice instead of Alex.

 1. You type `undo` and press <kbd>Enter</kbd>.

    ![Undo before](images/ugimages/UndoBefore.png)

-1. Bernice has been undeleted and now you can [delete](#deleting-a-student--delete-student) Alex.
+1. Bernice has been undeleted and now you can delete Alex.

    ![Undo after](images/ugimages/UndoAfter.png)